morris/vanilla-todo/README.md

 when elements are reordered.

-_The latter was an improvement over the original application when I started working on the case study some weeks ago.
+_The latter was an improvement over the original application when I started working on the case study in 2019.
 In the meantime, the TeuxDeux team released an update with a much better drag & drop experience.
 Great job!_

 One notable missing feature is Markdown support.
 It would be insensible